Haridas Mundhra: Mundhra Scandal

-However, the matter was dramatised further in the public mind by the tense relations between Feroze and his father-in-law.
+The matter was dramatised further in the public mind by the tense relations between Feroze and his father-in-law.

 Feroze Gandhi vs. Nehru

-Feroze Gandhi had married Indira Nehru over initial objections of Jawaharlal, but Indira had gotten him to agree to the marriage, and relations between the men were cordial.
-Indira often helped her father in his duties, acting as official hostess, and helping run the huge residence.
+Feroze Gandhi had married Indira Nehru over Jawaharlal's initial objections; she had gotten him to agree to the marriage, and relations between the men were cordial.
+She often helped her father in his duties, acting as official hostess, and helping run the huge residence.
 In 1949, Indira and their two sons Rajiv Gandhi and Sanjay Gandhi moved to Delhi to live with Jawaharlal, while Feroze continued alone in Lucknow.
-In 1952, after Feroze Gandhi was elected to Parliament (his campaign was managed by Indira), he also moved to Delhi, where he was assigned an MP quarters, but "Indira continued to stay with her father, thus putting the final seal on the separation".
+In 1952, after Feroze was elected to Parliament (his campaign was managed by Indira), he also moved to Delhi, where he was assigned an MP's quarters, but "Indira continued to stay with her father, thus putting the final seal on the separation".

-This rift was well known and it lent drama to the already sensational matter when Feroze Gandhi raised the Mundhra question on the floor of the parliament.
-Standing from the treasury benches, he asked the government whether the newly formed Life Insurance Corporation had used premiums from 5.5 million life-insurance policyholders to buy up shares at above-market prices in the companies controlled by a notorious stock speculator named Haridas Mundhra.
+This rift was well known and it lent drama to an already sensational matter when Feroze Gandhi raised the Mundhra question on the floor of Parliament.
+Standing from the treasury benches, he asked the government whether the newly formed Life Insurance Corporation had used premiums from 5.5 million life-insurance policyholders to buy up shares at above-market prices in the companies controlled by a notorious stock speculator, Haridas Mundhra.

 Thus the prime minister was confronted by his own son-in-law.
-The fierce Finance minister, himself a noted industrialist, initially snapped "That is not the fact," but had to admit later that this in fact was the case.
+The Finance Minister, himself a noted industrialist, initially snapped "That is not the fact," but had to admit later that this in fact was the case.